torbalansky/cf-python/README.md

 ```
 ## Search for Recipes and siplay all recipes, as well as recipes based on ingredients

-Use the `recipe_search()` method to search for recipes that contain each ingredient out of: Water, Sugar, Bananas.
+Utilize the `recipe_search()` method to search for recipes containing specific ingredients like Water, Sugar, Bananas, and Potatoes.
+Then display the recipes found, as well as all recipes.

 ```python
 # Search for recipes containing specific ingredients